ivarlund/LFUI-icons/README.md

 Our `.icon` class helps with alignment.
 Note that most icons inherits the color CSS property from the parent element in the DOM (using [currentColor](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value#currentcolor_keyword)).

-Migrating fron LFUI 6.x.x
+## Migrating fron LFUI 6.x.x

+First you need to be using LFUI-componets and not LFUI 6.x.x in order to use LFUI-icons(you can use it without LFUI-components if you want but not with any version below 7.0.0).

-There is no automatic way to upgrade from the old icon system, you will have to change the path to all icons in your project to the new structure.
+There is no automatic way to upgrade from the old icon system, you will have to change the path of all icons in your project to the new structure.

 Icons is now combined to sprites depending on size and the structure looks like: